ibm-cloud-docs/vpc/vpn-client-to-site-routes.md

 {: #update-route-api-c2s}
 {: api}

-To update a route on the VPN server by using the API, follow these steps:
+To update a route on the VPN server with the API, follow these steps:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup) with the right variables.